dsaidgovsg/spark-custom/README.md

 [![Build Status](https://travis-ci.org/guangie88/spark-custom.svg?branch=master)](https://travis-ci.org/guangie88/spark-custom)

-Experimental Dockerfile set-up for custom Spark build releases.
+Dockerfile set-up for custom Spark build releases.
 Builds for both Debian and Alpine.

+This set-up follows how Spark maintains their releases.
+As such, it builds for the most recent two major.minor versions in the CI.
+All older versions are removed from the list to build, but the already-built images will continue to remain in the DockerHub repository and should remain usable.

-This set-up is able to use a fixed-up `hive-exec-1.2.1.spark2.jar` for Hadoop 3 when using integration with Hive.
+Also, this set-up is able to use a fixed-up `hive-exec-1.2.1.spark2.jar` for Hadoop 3 when using integration with Hive.

 The current build arguments are supported: